Most recently updated on March 22, 2024

 After the Owens Brockway factory closure in 1993, a group of residents formed the organization Our Jobs, Our Children, Our Future.
 The purpose was to focus on the city’s economic future.
 After 2000, city leaders began to shift the focus of the local economy from manufacturing to education, technology, services and tourism.
 The glass factory was transformed into an industrial park.
 Pullman Square opened in 2004 on a “super block” where four city blocks have been demolished in 1970 as part of an urban renewal project.

 The economy continues to be bolstered by the town’s placement along the Ohio River at the mouth of the Guyandotte River.
-The Port of Huntington Tri State is the one of the largest inland ports in the country.
+The Port of Huntington Tri State is one of the largest inland ports in the country.
 It moves 80 million tons of goods such as coal, oil, chemicals and steel with a value of $5 billion in a typical year.

 After the 2008 designation of unhealthiest city, chef Jamie Oliver brought his “Food Revolution” show to Huntington schools in fall 2009.
 He helped set up Huntington’s Kitchen, a community food center where people come to learn how to cook healthy, well-prepared meals.